fuzziqersoftware/resource_dasm/README.md

 The tools in this project are:
 - General disassemblers
-    - **resource_dasm**: reads resources from the resource fork of any classic Mac OS file, including applications, and converts them to modern formats. resource_dasm can also disassemble raw 68k or PowerPC machine code, as well as PEFF executables that contain code for either of those CPU architectures.
+    - **resource_dasm**: reads resources from classic Mac OS resource forks or Mohawk archives, and converts the resources to modern formats and/or exports them verbatim. resource_dasm can also disassemble raw 68k or PowerPC machine code, as well as PEFF executables that contain code for either of those CPU architectures.
     - **libresource_file**: a library implementing most of resource_dasm's functionality
     - **render_bits**: a raw data renderer, useful for figuring out embedded images or 2-D arrays in unknown file formats
 - Decompressors/dearchivers for specific formats
     - **dc_dasm**: extracts resources from the DC Data file from Dark Castle and converts the sprites into BMP images
     - **hypercard_dasm**: disassembles HyperCard stacks and draws card images
     - **macski_decomp**: decompresses the COOK/CO2K/RUN4 encodings used by MacSki
-    - **mohawk_dasm**: disassembles Mohawk archives used by Myst, Riven, Prince of Persia 2, and other games
 - Game sprite renderers
     - **bt_render**: converts sprites from Bubble Trouble and Harry the Handsome Executive into BMP images
     - **sc2k_render**: converts sprites from SimCity 2000 into BMP images